 So, if you’re a B2B marketer, you too must deliver on the omnichannel experience.
 Luckily, advancements in technology and automation have made this easier.
 You can now use tools to easily serve your customers the content they want to consume, where and in the way they want to consume it.
 You can leverage solutions, like a digital asset management (DAM) system, to help you connect your teams and partners with consistent, on-brand content so they can deliver personalized, relevant, omnichannel experiences to your customers.
 And, you can evaluate analytics and data to understand which assets work or don’t work so that you can optimize your content and improve customer experiences.

-Whether you realized it or not, you may already be focusing on creating omnichannel experiences for your customers.
+Whether you realize it or not, you may already be focusing on creating omnichannel experiences for your customers.
 But connecting all customer experiences in a seamless, consistent, and effortless way is no easy undertaking.
 As discussed, tools and technologies can help.
 But, you also need a strategy.
 For tips on creating an effective, powerful omnichannel strategy, read the Omnichannel Marketing Strategy Starter.